Shubham-Git-Hub-1Pro/Calculator-SCJ-Project/README.md

 ---

-© Copyright & License
+## © Copyright & License

 © 2026 Shubham Kumar Yadav.
 All rights reserved.

-This project is created for learning and educational purposes.
+This project is intended for learning and educational purposes.

-You are allowed to:
+You may:

-✅ Learn from this project
+- View and study the source code

-✅ Modify it for personal use
+- Modify the code for personal or educational use

-You are NOT allowed to:

-❌ Sell this project
+You may not:

-❌ Use it commercially without permission
+- Use this project for commercial purposes without prior permission

-❌ Claim this project as your own
+- Redistribute or sell this project as your own work

-If you wish to use this project beyond personal or educational use, please contact the author.
+For any other use, please contact the author.